red-bin/lsofer/README.md

 # lsofer

-Similarly to `lsof -i`, this script returns processes' /proc data, where there is an open inet socket.
+Similarly to `lsof -i`, this script returns processes' /proc data, whenever there is an open inet socket.

 The code follows a very functional data model and is designed to run in a large and cluttered linux environment.